naufalhadisy/Synapsis.id-BackEndChallenge/README.md

 # Synapsis.id-BackEndChallenge

+Hello and welcome, this is my under development project of designing a RESTful API for a e-commerce web app using Go Programming Language. * *All of my work here is dedicated to Synapsis.id as a compulsory task/challenge for the Back-End internship program.* *

-Requirement: Compatible IDE, GO Programming Language
+**Project Requirement:** Compatible IDE, GO Programming Language

 **Under Development E-Commerce Web Application and API that in future will have features:**
 - Perform CRUD operation (CREATE, READ, UPDATE, DELETE).
 - User Authentication with JWT (JSON web token) tokens.
 - Payment features for transaction
 - Using Swagger API 2.0

 ***Designed RESTful API ERD Diagram:***